 Tax Contingencies.
 UAL and United have recorded reserves for taxes and associated interest that may become payable in future years as a result of audits by tax authorities.
 Certain of these reserves are for uncertain income tax positions taken on income tax returns which are accounted for in accordance with FIN 48, effective January 1, 2007.
-Contingencies for taxes which are not based on income (i.e., gross receipts, revenues, sales taxes, etc.) are accounted for in accordance with SFAS 5.
+Contingencies for taxes that are not based on income (e.g., gross receipts taxes, excise taxes and sales and use taxes) are accounted for in accordance with SFAS 5.
 Although management believes that the positions taken on previously filed tax returns are reasonable, UAL and United nevertheless have established tax and interest reserves in recognition that various taxing authorities may challenge certain of the positions taken by the Company, potentially resulting in additional liabilities for taxes and interest.
-The Company's tax contingency reserves are reviewed periodically and are adjusted as events occur that affect its estimates, such as the availability of new information, the lapsing of applicable statutes of limitations, the conclusion of tax audits, the measurement of additional estimated liability based on current calculations, the identification of new tax contingencies, the release of administrative tax guidance affecting its estimates of tax liabilities, or the rendering of relevant court decisions.
+The Company's tax contingency reserves are reviewed periodically and are adjusted as events occur that affect its estimates, such as the availability of new information, the lapsing of applicable statutes of limitations, the conclusion of tax audits, the measurement of additional estimated liabilities, or the rendering of relevant court decisions.
 See Note 7, "Income Taxes," for further information related to uncertain income tax positions and the adoption of FIN 48.